ADD CONDITION

 Stop use and ask a doctor if your cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache.

-The insert does not provide specific information regarding the use of Honey Drops during pregnancy.
+There is no specific information regarding the use of Honey Drops during pregnancy, so consult a doctor before use.

 If your sore throat is severe, persists for more than 2 days, or is accompanied by headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

-Are there any known drug interactions with Honey Drops?
+Are there any side effects associated with Honey Drops?

 Packaging Info